 PERSON + GOAL + PROBLEM = STORY

 This is a very simple overview of a story, and kids love it.
+This simple formula will help them develop their creative writing story outline.
 If I was to break down book one of The Mapmaker Chronicles (Race To The End Of The World) it looks like this:

 Quinn + wants to be home + has to make the map for the king = STORY